g5ostXa/hyprarch2/README.md

 ```bash
 $ mkdir -p ~/Downloads
 ```
-Then, `cd` into it and clone the project:
+Then, `cd` to ~/Downloads/ and clone the project:
 ```bash
 $ cd ~/Downloads && git clone --depth 1 https://github.com/g5ostXa/hyprarch2.git
 ```

 ### 💧 `Hyprland pre-conf`
-At this point, you may need to change a few things before running the installer. \
+At this point, you may want to change a few things before installing. \
-If using a `VM`, you need to set the virtual machine environment in `~/Downloads/hyprarch2/dotfiles/hypr/hyprland.conf`.
+If using a `VM`, set the virtual machine env in `~/Downloads/hyprarch2/dotfiles/hypr/hyprland.conf`.

-As simple as uncommenting this single line:
+Uncomment the line below:
 ```md
 # source = ~/.config/hypr/conf/kvm.conf
 ```